ArendPeter/JavaGuide/mydoc/2b_UnderstandTheCode.md

 }
 ~~~

 This line declares a class.
-There are several detail here which we’ll skip over.
-For now you can think of classes as programs in Java and all your code must be within a class.
+There are several details here which we’ll skip over.
+For now you can think of classes as programs in Java, and all your code must be within a class.

 > **Note:**
-> In reality programs can have many classes, however you don’t learn about working with multiple classes until you start working with Object Oriented programming which often isn’t taught until your second semester of learning Java
+> In reality programs can have many classes; however, you don’t learn about working with multiple classes until you start working with Object Oriented programming, which often isn’t taught until your second semester of learning Java

 `public` is an access modifier.
 We’ll skip over it for now, as it won’t be significant until we start working with larger programs.